 William “Slick Willie” Sutton was serving an 11-year sentence as a famous bank robber when he unsuccessfully tried to escape by digging a tunnel with his fellow inmates in the 1940s.
 They spent a year digging a tunnel 15 feet down and exactly 100 feet long, but by the time they reached the end, they were being pulled out of the mud by officials who took them right back behind the gate.

 Experience the claims of paranormal activity in person like the guys did on Travel Channel’s Ghost Adventures at your own risk.
 If you’re truly interested in the paranormal, you can get more details about touring the prison on Eastern State’s site.

-Anyone out there consider yourself brave enough to enter the prison knowing its dark history?
+Does anyone out there consider themselves brave enough to enter the prison knowing its dark history?
 Let’s start a conversation in the comments below.